abhi-narwar/ML-Mini-Projects/README.md

-# 📊 ML Mini Projects
+# 📊 ml mini projects

 Welcome to the **ML Mini Projects** repository!
 This collection features simple machine learning projects implemented in **Python**.
 Each project demonstrates the process of **data preprocessing**, **model training**, and **result evaluation**.